khalidMesbah/Storefront-Backend/README.md

 Before submitting your project, spin it up and test each endpoint.
 If each one responds with data that matches the data shapes from the `REQUIREMENTS.md`, it is ready for submission!

-## middlewares
-- morgan:request logger middleware
-- helment:http security middleware
-- express.json:parse incoming requests
-- express-rate-limit:rate-limiting middleware for express
-- error middleware: to handle errors in a correct path

-## Stack
-- Postgres for the database
-- Node/Express for the application logic
-- dotenv from npm for managing environment variables
-- db-migrate from npm for migrations
-- jsonwebtoken from npm for working with JWTs
-- jasmine from npm for testing
-- morgan

 ## Tasks
-- express.json instead of body-parser
-- req.body doesn't work in the controllers